The Ronettes: Decline, final performances and breakup

-Ronnie Spector and the Ronettes
+Reunions and lawsuit against Spector

 Ronnie left Phil on June 12, 1972, and their divorce was finalized in 1974.
 As she made an attempt to revive her career, she decided to reform the Ronettes.
-Nedra had no interest in returning to the group, and Estelle mentally could no longer handle the burden of performing as she was suffering from mental illness.
+Nedra had no interest in returning to the group, and Estelle was unable to perform due to mental illness.
 Ronnie replaced them with Chip Fields (mother of actress Kim Fields) and Denise Edwards.
 They recorded some songs for Buddah Records in 1973, one of which was a cover of "I Wish I Never Saw the Sun Shine", a song Ronnie had first done in 1965, though Phil Spector had refused to release it.
-The stint at Buddah was not successful, and by 1975, Ronnie had abandoned the idea of continuing the Ronettes and began her solo career.

-In 2017, Ronnie Spector released a new single Love Power under the name Ronnie Spector and The Ronettes making it the first Ronettes single in decades.

-Later years

-Lawsuit against Phil Spector

-In 1988, the original Ronettes sued Phil Spector for $10 million over unpaid royalties and for unpaid income he made from licensing of Ronettes’ music.
+The stint at Buddah was not successful, and by 1975, Ronnie had abandoned the idea of continuing the Ronettes and began her solo career.In 1988, the original Ronettes sued Phil Spector for $10 million over unpaid royalties and for unpaid income he made from licensing of Ronettes’ music.
 It took the case a decade to make its way to trial.
 In 2000, Phil was ordered to pay them more than $2.6 million.
 Phil appealed and in 2001 the state Supreme Court's Appellate Division upheld a lower court finding that he had violated his 1963 contract.
 He appealed that ruling as well, taking the case to the New York State Supreme Court in 2002.
 In its ruling, the State Court of Appeals said it found the Ronettes' "plight sympathetic, because they have earned less than $15,000 in royalties from songs that topped the charts and made them famous," but the judge found that their contract gave Spector unconditional rights to the recordings.
 The judge also reversed a lower court's ruling that they were entitled to the music industry's standard 50 percent royalty rate on sales of records, tapes and compact discs.
 However, it was ruled that Spector was entitled to her share of the royalties; she had argued that she was forced to sign away her rights to royalties in her 1974 divorce settlement.
 The royalties of the group's other two members were not in dispute.

+In 2017, Spector released a new single "Love Power", under the name Ronnie Spector and The Ronettes, making it the first Ronettes single in decades.

 Deaths

 On February 11, 2009, Estelle died of colon cancer at the age of 67 in Englewood, New Jersey.

-Ronnie died on January 12, 2022, following a brief battle with cancer at the age of 78, leaving Nedra Talley the last surviving original member of the trio.
+Ronnie died on January 12, 2022, following a brief battle with cancer at the age of 78.
+Nedra Talley is the last surviving original member of the trio.